 But if we throw in the knees, things get messy really fast:

-It only gets worse from there, as we add joints with multiple degrees of freedom.
-Luckily, there’s a shortcut: Each additional degree of freedom added to the mix multiplies the number of total options by three.
+It only worsens when we add joints with multiple degrees of freedom.
+Luckily, there’s a shortcut: Each additional degree of freedom added to the mix multiplies the total options by three.